DebasisPaul/bookish-broccoli/ConnectCalifornia.md

 # https://rd.microsoft.com/en-us/

-# RD & MVP Reconnect
+# RD & MVP Reconnect [Email Done]

 *Toi B. Wright
-United States
+United States, TX
-TX Biography
+Biography
 Toi B. Wright is an independent consultant who has been working as a software developer for over 25 years.
 She has a BS in Computer Science and Engineering from the Massachusetts Institute of Technology and an MBA from Carnegie Mellon University.
 She has been a Microsoft MVP in ASP/ASP.NET since 2005.
 She is also an ASPInsider.
 Ms. Wright is the author of 'Blazor WebAssembly by Example: A project-based guide to building web apps with .NET, Blazor WebAssembly, and C#'.
 She is also the author of the WROX book 'ASP.NET 4 24-Hour Trainer'.
 She wrote the MVC modules for Course 10264A - Developing Web Applications with Microsoft Visual Studio 2010 and all of the modules for Course 10553A - Fundamentals of XAML and Microsoft Expression Blend.
 Ms Wright was the organizer of the original We Are Microsoft - Charity Challenge Weekend, www.wearemicrosoft.com.
 She is the Founder and President of the Dallas ASP.NET User Group, www.dallasasp.net.
 She has been involved with various user groups around Dallas since 1994 and has been running one or more user groups since 2000.
 She most recently helped organize the new Geeks in Pink group.
 This group supports women in technology.  toi@onestopdesigns.com *